 The firmware checks that the guest is in the GSTATE\LAUNCH state.
 The firmware also checks that GCTX.IMIEn is 0.
-If either check fails, the firmware returns the status INVALID\GUEST\STATE.
+If either check fails, the firmware returns the status INVALID GUEST STATE.

-The firmware checks that GCTX.MA of the guest matches the GCTX\PADDR of the migration agent-that is, the guest sending the MSG\VMRK\REQ message.
+The firmware checks that GCTX.MaReportIdValid of the guest is 1 and GCTX.MaReportId of the guest matches the ReportId in GCTX\PADDR of the migration agent-that is, the guest sending the MSG\VMRK\REQ message.
 If not, the firmware returns the status INVALID\GUEST.